School Nurse Assistant Program (SNAP)

 SNAP Benefits for Families

-Vision and Hearing screenings are required by the state for all new students and current Pre-K (4 year olds), Kindergarten, 1st, 3rd, 5th, and 7th grade students.
+Vision and Hearing screenings are required by the state for all new students and current Pre-K (4-years-old), kindergarten, 1st, 3rd, 5th, and 7th grade students.
 Students in these grades will also be assessed for Acanthosis Nigricans, a pre-diabetes skin marker.
 Per state requirements, we will conduct spinal screenings on 5th and 7th grade girls and 8th grade boys.

 All prescription medications must be accompanied by a hard copy Medication Administration Request Form signed and dated by the prescribing physician and both parents or guardians requesting this service.
 This hard copy form must be submitted to the Nurses Office with the medication.